Proven-Paradox/shaper-system/Handbook.md

 * **Overload** - An Ability that can be improved if you add an additional cost.
 This represents putting more of your energy or power into the Ability.
 * **Taunt** - If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
 Abilities that affect squares instead of targets can still affect your allies as normal.
 * **Upkeep** - Any ability with an Upkeep in its cost requires the given cost to be paid at the beginning of the user's turn.
 As long as its Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)
-* **Ward** - These are defensive abilities.
-You may only place Wards on allies, and a given character may only have one Ward active at a time.
-If a character is targeted by a Ward spell while already affected by a Ward, the new Ward replaces the old one.
-After reducing the damage on one Attack or Spell, the Ward fades.
-The Ward otherwise lasts until it is used or until the end of combat.

 The Buff/Debuff tracks are a way of measuring advantage or disadvantage Offense or Defense.
 Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.
 ### The Offensive Track